srbhp/nrgplusplus/README.md

 ### How to build a Model

-`examples1` directory contains examples of different Models.
+The `examples` directory contains examples of different Models.
-1. Copy a folder here from `examples` to start woking on a specific model.
+1. Copy a folder from `examples` to start working on a specific model.
 1. Edit `CMakeLists.txt` to add the model folder.
 1. `build` the project by invoking `make`.